 of these words/phrases in bold.
 Only use one word/phrase once and write it as it is in the text.
 Click on the "Check answers" button at the bottom of the quiz to check your answers.

 When the answer is correct, two icons will appear next to the question which you can press/click on.
 In the first icon, , you can find extra information about the word/phrase (e.g. when, where and how to use etc...) and a Spanish translation.
-In the second, , is where you can listen to the word/phrase and do a pronunciation test (to make sure you can say it correctly).
+In the second, , is where you can listen to the word/phrase.

-Now that you understand the describing your personality vocabulary, practice them by imagining you are in an job interview in English and you have to describe yourself.
+Now that you understand the describing your personality vocabulary, practise it by imagining you are in an job interview in English and you have to describe yourself.